phpmyadmin/phpmyadmin/doc/setup.rst

 phpMyAdmin configuration storage
 ++++++++++++++++++++++++++++++++

-For a whole set of new features (bookmarks, comments, :abbr:`SQL (structured query language)`-history, tracking mechanism, :abbr:`PDF (Portable Document Format)`-generation, column contents transformation, etc.) you need to create a set of special tables.
+For a whole set of new features (bookmarks, comments, :term:`SQL`-history, tracking mechanism, :term:`PDF`-generation, column contents transformation, etc.) you need to create a set of special tables.
 Those tables can be located in your own database, or in a central database for a multi-user installation (this database would then be accessed by the controluser, so no other user should have rights to it).

 Please look at your ``./examples/`` directory, where you should find a file called *create\_tables.sql*.
 (If you are using a Windows server,